TRReddy1/practiceRepo/READ.md

-hiii rthis is a sample practice questions
+hiii this is a sample practice questions

+checking the git whether it is working via ssh or not